 *Available on request

-Two of our rooms are en-suite and the third room is located directly across the hall from another shower room/W.C.
+Two of our rooms are en-suite and the third room has a private shower room/W.C. located directly across the hall.
 All of our rooms are provided with complimentary toiletries and fresh towels on a daily basis.

 Click on an image below to zoom in.
 Then, you can click left or right to view all other photos.